 These Homemade Peach Freeze Pops are super easy to make and perfect for peach season!
 The ripe banana combined with the fresh strawberries, coconut water, and peaches is oh so delicious.
 This recipe only takes 15 minutes to make and can last in the freezer for months.

 This recipe was inspired by my order from Georgia Peach Truck.
 Every summer their peach truck travels all over the United States delivering fresh peaches.
 Last summer I found myself with 50 pounds of peaches which was way too many for my husband to eat in a week.
-I did not want my juicy peaches to go bad, so we made them into homemade freeze pops.
+I did not want my juicy peaches to go bad, so we made them into homemade freeze pops and peach cobbler.
 When I do not get my peaches from the peach truck, the closest fresh peaches near me are at Sorgels.

 What Makes This Recipe So Good?

 - These freeze pops are full of so much flavor and so darn delicious!